NARRATOR: Ladies and gentlemen, the story you are about to hear is true. The names have been changed to protect the innocent.

 NARRATOR: On January 9th, Timberland filed an Application for Statement of Charges against the blogger alleging assault.
 In a moment, the disposition of those charges.

 ANNOUNCER: Speaking of Santa Claus, Christmas is nearly here.
 Do you have a member of Team Lickspittle on your shopping list?
 Why not surprise him or her with something from The Hogewash Store.
 The all sorts of useful and useless stuff to be found there.
 Stop by, spend some money, support the Team, and delight a Lickspittle on Christmas morning?
-And remember, you can also support Team Lickspittle by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+And remember, you can also support Team Lickspittle by hitting the Tip Jar.

 NARRATOR: On January 9th, Timberland filed an Application for Statement of Charges against the blogger alleging assault.
 Upon review of the evidence, the Montgomery County State’s Attorney’s Office found that there was no support for the charge and a nolle prosequi was entered in the case.
 The charge was dropped.